NetScout-Go/NetTool/README.md

 ## Running as a Service

-To run NetScout-Pi as a background service that starts on boot:
+To run NetTool as a background service that starts on boot:

 1. Create a systemd service file: